chhavi0864/anomaly-detection/README.md

 Think of it like this:

-1. **Gather the data** — We collect cloud metrics like CPU usage, memory, network traffic, disk I/O, etc.
+1. Gather the data — We collect cloud metrics like CPU usage, memory, network traffic, disk I/O, etc.
-2. **Clean it up** — Raw data is messy.
-We preprocess it so the model can make sense of it.
+2. Clean it up — Raw data is messy.
+We preprocess it so the model can make sense of it
-3. **Train the model** — An Isolation Forest learns what "normal" looks like by studying the patterns.
+3. Train the model — An Isolation Forest learns what "normal" looks like by studying the patterns.
-4. **Make predictions** — New data comes in, and the model flags anything that looks off (`0` = normal, `-1` = anomaly).
+4. Make predictions — New data comes in, and the model flags anything that looks off (`0` = normal, `-1` = anomaly).
-5. **Show the results** — Everything gets plotted on charts and tables so you can see what's happening at a glance.
+5. Show the results — Everything gets plotted on charts and tables so you can see what's happening at a glance.

 ---